A/N: We're done. :)

 "Bella, my heart and soul have been yours since the first moment I saw you with Janey, acting as an angel of mercy, Bella, not of death," he stresses fervently.
 "In truth, my heart and soul were probably already yours long before that.
 If your punishment is no longer being their angel, know that you've always been mine."

 "My love for you never died, it was never forgotten, and it never will be," he whispers, his mouth close to mine, jaw set tight in determination.
 "I'll be a good man for you.
 Like I promised you once, almost sixty years ago, I'll live a life worthy of this second chance…a life worthy of the choice you've made to stay with me."

 It's a new world, in so many ways, in ways I'm sure neither of us can fathom at the moment.
 For one, I'm no longer an angel, and I must learn to be human in this time period.
 For another, Edward must learn to be alive again in this time period.

 I, Isabella, daughter of Charles, sister to Emmett, was born into a duty I never truly understood, into a duty where emotions are meant to be suppressed, rarely felt.
 I couldn't exist that way, not for an eternity – and not once I met Edward.
 I suppose the Mist finally accepted that.
 So, I leave the eternal duty to those who can exist with it, as I'm ready to live with what was finally my choice.

-With a deep breath, I cast my gaze around the woods, to where the mist ends just at the threshold…to where my brothers, my sisters, and my father stand smiling wistfully at me for the last time.
+With a deep breath, I cast my gaze around the woods, to where the Mist ends just at the threshold…to where my brothers, my sister, and my father stand smiling wistfully at me for one last time.
 I offer them a peaceful smile in return.
 Fate must be acknowledged, and I'll see one of them again someday, when my time arrives.